 Right around this time, Blakeslee clued me in to the fact that in NYC, most of the corner buildings have a lot number of “1.”
 So I thought if I searched the municipal tax archives for all Bronx buildings with a “1” lot number, I might stumble upon that triangular-looking building (which was clearly on a corner).
 While it seemed like a clever idea, it didn’t net me any results.
 One reason is that the tax archives are a little incomplete when it comes to the Bronx, and also, not every corner lot is necessarily numbered 1.

 Finally, over four years after I started researching this film, this location was solved by really dumb luck.
-While looking for another specific building in the 1940s tax archives, I also had in the back of my head the building that appears in this scene on the far side of the intersection.
+While looking through the 1940s tax archives of the Bronx, I was keeping an eye open for the building that appears in the background in this scene that’s on the far side of the intersection.
 While not super unique, it did have a certain look with a specific window pattern (one that I practically had engraved on my brain), and I thought that maybe it would stand-out while searching through the archives.

 Fortunately, out of the tens of thousands of potential images I had to look through, I came across the one that had that building only about an eighth of the way into my search.